Skip to Content

 Painting by Miyakah Emon, Of Matter and Descent, Mixed media on canvas abstract

-This sixth annual Emancipation Art Exhibition aimed to educate the public about black history and celebrate the freedom that came with Emancipation.
+The annual HBHSA Emancipation Art Exhibition aimed to educate the public about black history and celebrate the freedom that came with Emancipation.

 painting by Stephanie Schirm, painting of a man sitting in blue clothes